iotaledger/iota/docker/fullnode/README.md

-# Use Docker to Run a Iota Full node Locally
+# Use Docker to Run an IOTA Full Node Locally

-Follow the steps in this Readme to install and configure a Iota Full node for testing locally using Docker.
-The instructions were validated on the following operating system/processor combinations:
+Use this guide to install and configure an IOTA Full Node locally using Docker for testing.
+These instructions are valid for the following operating system and processor combinations:

 - Linux/AMD64
 - Darwin/AMD64